eminboghos/portfolio/PredictionMarketBots/polymarket-mm/optimizations.md

 ### Subscribe only to what can act

 Not every market that passes the initial filter can actually result in a trade at the current book state.
-Rather than subscribing the full filtered universe to live price feeds, v2 pre-computes which markets currently qualify to trade (using the same rule the order-placement logic itself uses) and only subscribes that qualifying subset — then diffs and re-subscribes as qualification changes.
+Rather than subscribing the full filtered universe to live price feeds, v2 pre-computes which markets currently qualify to trade (using the same rule the order-placement logic itself uses) and only subscribes that qualifying subset, then diffs and re-subscribes as qualification changes.
 This avoids maintaining live subscriptions for markets that couldn't act on a tick even if they moved.

 ### Per-token locking, not a global cycle lock

 Each market's evaluation runs behind its own lock, not a single lock for the whole system.
-Ticks for different markets are processed concurrently; a tick for a market that's still being evaluated is queued for a single re-check rather than blocking, and never spawns a pile of duplicate evaluations for the same market.
+Ticks for different markets are processed concurrently, a tick for a market that's still being evaluated is queued for a single recheck rather than blocking, and never spawns a pile of duplicate evaluations for the same market.

 ### Cooldowns on replace